hami9x/prognet/README.md

 It starts `fresh` and all the automatic compilers (including gopherjs and sass).

 ##Interested?
-Your help needded, contact me at phaikawl[at]gmail[dot]com to join the team.
+Your help is needed, contact me at phaikawl[at]gmail[dot]com to join the team.